dd-harp/ramp.xds/README.md

 **ramp.xds** aims to provide stable, reliable, reusable code for the study of mosquito-borne pathogen dynamics and control using dynamical systems.

-For information about how to contribute to the development of ramp.xde, please read our article on how to contribute at [Contributing](articles/Contributing.html).
+For information about how to contribute to the development of ramp.xds, please read our article on how to contribute at [Contributing](articles/Contributing.html).

-If you have any questions, comments, bug reports, or suggestions, the first point of contact with the development team is through [GitHub Issues](https://github.com/dd-harp/ramp.xde/issues).
-If you are specifically submitting a bug report, please check out our [bug reporting guide](https://dd-harp.github.io/ramp.xde/articles/Contributing.html#sec8).
+If you have any questions, comments, bug reports, or suggestions, the first point of contact with the development team is through [GitHub Issues](https://github.com/dd-harp/ramp.xds/issues).
+If you are specifically submitting a bug report, please check out our [bug reporting guide](https://dd-harp.github.io/ramp.xds/articles/Contributing.html#sec8).
 If you are interested in collaborating in extensive model development (e.g. new mosquito model), please do not hesitate to contact the authors, whose email addresses can be found in the `DESCRIPTION` file.

 We welcome issues and encourage contribution regardless of experience; the length of the contributing guide is not intended to be intimidating, merely complete.
 It is the responsibility of the package maintainers to help new contributors understand our conventions and guide contributions to a successful conclusion.

 ## History

 This software was designed to replace exDE and MicroMoB, which were originally designed by Sean L. Wu and Professor David L. Smith.
 David L Smith developed the prototypes.
 Sean L. Wu wrote the first versions of the R-packages.
 Development of exDE continued.
-The name exDE was changed to ramp.xde where development continued.
+The name exDE was changed to ramp.xds where development continued.
 A stable version of exDE was restored.
-Functionality for discrete time systems was added to ramp.xde in the spring of 2024.
+Functionality for discrete time systems was added to ramp.xds in the spring of 2024.
 A name change to ramp.xds is planned.

 ## Acknowledgements